devOS-Sanity-Edition/yiski/Writerside/topics/Modules-Metadata.md

 ### Packages

-> Package paths are optional, but required if you're using anything related to Tables or Slash Commands {style="note"}
+> Package paths are optional, but required if you're using anything related to Tables {style="note"}

 > Do not point these to a file, point it to the package containing the classes/objects.

 `databasePackage`
 : Your module's package for where all the SQL/Exposed SQL Tables are stored

-`slashCommandsPackage`
-: Your module's package for where all the Slash Commands are stored

 ## Information